-Please remember to pay ASAP; if water remains unpaid for a further 14 days this may result in your Property Manager having to issue a termination notice.
+Please remember to pay ASAP; if water remains unpaid for an additional 14 days, this may result in your Property Manager having to issue a termination notice.

-We realise that it is easy for tenants to change their mobile number and forget to tell us, so we recommend writing on your calendar every 3 months that a water bill should be due, that way if you have changed your number or dropped your phone in the river it would not be a drama as the bill will not become over due.
+We realise that it is easy for tenants to change their mobile numbers and forget to tell us, so we recommend writing on your calendar every three months that a water bill should be due.
+Then, if you have changed your number or dropped your phone in the river, it would not be a drama as the bill will not become overdue.

-Rent is adjusted from time to time based on the market conditions and we will forward a letter giving you 60 days notice of any changes being made.
-We will also include a rent pay form, if you are unable to change your payment amount over the internet you can always drop the form into the office and we will update your direct debit on your behalf.
+Rent is adjusted from time to time based on the market conditions, and we will forward a letter giving you 60 days notice of any changes being made.
+We will also include a rent pay form, if you cannot change your payment amount over the internet, you can always drop the form into the office, and we will update your direct debit on your behalf.

-When you decide it is time to move we always recommend you have a chat with your Property Manager to discuss what the best way to get everything organised.
+When you decide it is time to move, we always recommend you chat with your Property Manager to discuss the best way to get everything organised.

-The first stop is to lodge your 21 days notice to vacate in writing.
-If you are doing this by fax or email, please ring to confirm receipt.
+The first step is to lodge your 21 days notice to vacate in writing.
+Please ring to confirm receipt if you are doing this by fax or email.

-We will forward a confirmation letter which will include a copy of your original condition report just in case you are unable to find your copy.
-It is always recommended that you have the home as clean and tidy as possible so there is no need for this to be a sticking point with us returning your bond.
+We will forward a confirmation letter that will include a copy of your original condition report just in case you cannot find your copy.
+It is always recommended that you have the home as clean and tidy as possible, so there is no need for this to be a sticking point with us returning your bond.